-Mr. Gallegos is particularly effective in representing technology companies.
-His effectiveness in client advocacy is bolstered by his technical education and seven years’ experience as an engineer with Hughes Aircraft Company, where he developed specific expertise designing and supervising design teams in the areas of computer hardware and software architecture, communication systems, digital and analog electronics, and digital signal processing.
-Mr. Gallegos holds undergraduate and graduate degrees in electrical engineering.
+Hector’s effectiveness in advocacy on behalf of technology companies is bolstered by his technical education and seven years’ experience as an engineer with Hughes Aircraft Company, where he developed specific expertise designing and supervising design teams in the areas of computer hardware and software architecture, communication systems, digital and analog electronics, and digital signal processing.
+He holds undergraduate and graduate degrees in electrical engineering.

 Hector was previously head of the firm’s Los Angeles Litigation Department.
 In his more than 25 years of practice, he has also successfully litigated and tried a broad range of complex business matters involving copyright infringement, software development disputes, misappropriation of trade secrets, brand value, executive compensation, and business valuation.
 Hector also has considerable experience with government contracts in the defense procurement area and has represented clients in connection with government investigations under the federal False Claims Act.